RelativityMC/C2ME-fabric/README.md

 | forge/ver/1.16.5 | Partial[^forgePartial116], Inactive |
 | forge/ver/1.17 | Waiting for forge |

+[^forgePartial116]: Forge doesn't appear to support Java 16 on 1.16.5, so these versions uses Java 11 and may not contain some features which is present in the fabric versions.

 ## Downloads
 You can find semi-stable releases here: https://github.com/ishlandbukkit/C2ME-fabric/releases
 You can find development builds here: https://ci.codemc.io/job/ishlandbukkit/job/C2ME-fabric